11ty/11ty-website/src/docs/events.md

 {% tableofcontents %}

-You may want to run some code at certain times during the compiling process.
-To do that, you can use _configuration events_, which will run at specific times during the compiling process.
+You may want to run some custom JavaScript code in your configuration file at varying times during Eleventy’s build process. _Configuration events_ unlock this ability.

 [[toc]]

-All events are configured in your `.eleventy.js` configuration file, with the code run every time the event triggers.
+All events are configured in your [configuration file](./config.md), with the code run every time the event triggers.

 Asynchronous callback function support added in v1.0.